 "Remember me for all time, this / Determination is a vital part of me""Surrender now or be counted / With the endless masses that I will defeat"

 - Taken Up to Eleven in the music video.
 Vid is full of shots of soldiers/warriors screaming and brandishing weapons while running in slow-mo.

 - "Warrior" from the next album somehow managed to outdo Indestructible.
 Yes, they pulled it off.

 - Most songs by Dream Evil are ultimately about kicking ass.

 - "That's me!
 AAAANDDDD KG!"
 "That's me!"

-- "Holding Out for a Hero" by Bonnie Tyler is a song that can make any chase sequence or Big Heroic Run a Crowning Moment of Awesome.
+- "Holding Out for a Hero" by Bonnie Tyler is a song that can make any chase sequence or Big Heroic Run over the top.